-While competent works on the sales tax laws of almost all States are available, information regarding the basic features of sales tax systems in the States is not readily available in one place.
+While competent works on the sales tax laws of almost all the States are available, information regarding the basic features of sales tax systems in the States is not readily available in one place.
 The present compilation is intended to fill this gap.
-This is the second issue of this compilation the additional feature being that the compilation covers all the States.
+This is the third issue of this compilation.